UTAH DIVORCE MADE EASY. DOCUMENTS DONE RIGHT!

 Frequently asked questions

-We provide unlimited support for all of our customers through our Utah Online Divorce Help Center.
-We take great pride in being able to respond to our customers in a "human" to "human" approach (as you can see, we do not hide our toll free number (888) 665-6782).
-We understand the need a customer may have to talk to a person rather than the typical automated voice or e-mail support system.
+We provide unlimited support for all of our customers through our Utah Divorce Online Help Center.
 Please keep in mind that we are not lawyers and we do not give out legal advice.
-If you need legal advice regarding your uncontested divorce in Utah, we recommend that you contact a lawyer in your area.
+If you need legal advice regarding your Utah divorce, we recommend that you contact a lawyer in your area.

 In almost all cases, you file for a divorce in the state where you reside.
 This means that if you are a resident of Utah, you file in Utah and are governed by Utah's divorce laws even if you were married, for example, in California.